-While we’re a great resource for information regarding your phone and photography, we’re acutely aware of the other smartphone photography courses in existence.
-They are our competition after all…
+While we’re an excellent resource for information regarding your phone and photography, we’re acutely aware that we aren’t the only smartphone photography course in existence.
+They are our competition, after all…

 At the same time, we would be remiss if we didn’t tell you where to get the best information.
-It’s our mission, after all, to help you produce your best photos and we’ll be damned if our business savvy is going to get in the way of that mission.
+It’s our mission to help you produce your best photos.
+We’ll be damned if our business savvy is going to get in the way of that mission.

-It doesn’t matter what kind of smartphone you have, there are courses designed for you!
+It doesn’t matter what kind of mobile phone you have; there’s a smartphone photography lesson designed for you!

 Why Are These the Best Smartphone Photography Courses?

-Sometimes just typing in smartphone photography courses or best cameraphone photography tips into Google or Youtube isn’t the best method to improve your photos…
+Sometimes just typing in smartphone photography courses or best camera phone photography lessons into Google or Youtube isn’t the best method to improve your photos.

 Who would’ve guessed?
 If those are what you’re going with for your searches, chances are you need some help and you need it bad.

-Have no fear though because these are the top smartphone photography courses whether you’re an amateur or a seasoned professional.
+Have no fear, though, because these are the top smartphone photography lessons, whether you’re an amateur or a seasoned professional.

 Also, you could try to search based on what kind of photographer you are.
 Do you find yourself capturing loads of landscapes?
 Maybe you’re a portraiture photographer.
 Remember, the value that you take from them is up to you!

-What to look for when choosing smartphone photography courses…
+What should I look for when choosing smartphone photography lessons?

-Followers aren’t always the best indication of how good someone’s course is.
-For example, Smartphone Photography Training is definitely one of the best smartphone photography courses, but their Instagram barely has a thousand followers.
+Followers aren’t always the best indication of how high-quality someone’s course is.
+For example, Smartphone Photography Training is definitely one of the best smartphone photography classes, but their Instagram barely has a thousand followers.

-Who are the posts geared to?
-Are they strictly a smartphone photography course, or do they dabble in other photography as well?
+To whom are the posts geared?
+Are they giving a strictly smartphone photography lesson, or do they dabble in other photography as well?